-It is a dozen years since I bought my home in Limbury.
-Conveyancing lawyers have just been retained on the sale but I can't find the title documents.
-Will this jeopardise the sale?
+It is is a decade since I acquired my property in Limbury.
+Conveyancing lawyers have recently been instructed on the sale but I can't track down the title deeds.
+Will this cause complications?

-You need not be too concerned.
-First the deeds may be kept by the lender or they may still be with the solicitor who acted in your purchase.
-Secondly in most cases the title will be recorded at the land registry and you will be able to prove you are the registered owner by your conveyancing lawyers obtaining current official copies of the land registers.
-Most conveyancing in Limbury relates to registered property but in the unlikely event that your home is not registered it is more problematic but is not insurmountable.
+Don’t worry too much.
+First there is a possibility that the deeds will be kept by the mortgage company or they may still be with the conveyancers who oversaw the purchase.
+Secondly the chances are that the property will be recorded at the land registry and you will be able to establish that you own the property by your conveyancing lawyers obtaining up to date copy of the land registers.
+The vast majority of conveyancing in Limbury relates to registered property but in the rare situation where your home is unregistered it is more tricky but is resolvable.

 Should our solicitor be asking questions concerning flooding as part of the conveyancing in Limbury.

 The risk of flooding is if increasing concern for conveyancers conducting conveyancing in Limbury.
 There are those who buy a property in Limbury, fully aware that at some time, it may suffer from flooding.
 However, leaving to one side the physical damage, if a house is at risk of flooding, it may be difficult to obtain a mortgage, satisfactory building insurance, or dispose of the property.
 There are steps that can be taken during the course of a property purchase to forewarn the purchaser.